 04285 Introduction to Bayesian Analysis.
 3 credits.
-(All Tracks)
+(All Tracks) (spring, every other year)

 This course introduces basic concepts and computational tools for Bayesian statistical methods.
 Topics covered include one and two sample inference, regression models and comparison of several populations with normal, dichotomous and count data.